 LCD 3D printers use a wide array of UV LCDs as a source of light.
 These UV LCDs are on an LCD panel and shine directly onto the printer’s build area, flashing an entire layer at once, meaning that an LCD printer’s print quality depends on its LCD density.

-Now let’s discuss Phrozen’s LCD 3D Printers!
+Now let’s discuss Phrozen LCD 3D Printers!
 What’s so special about our resin 3D printers?
-What makes us unique from the others?
+What makes us different?

 At Phrozen, we have a wide range of LCD 3D printers designed specifically for your needs.
-Phrozen’s LCD 3D printers are consumer-friendly, easy to use, and are suitable for hobbyists, jewelry design, and dental applications.
+Phrozen’s LCD 3D printers are consumer-friendly, easy to use, and are suitable for hobbyists, jewelry 3D printing, and dental 3D printing.

 Phrozen's ParaLED technology